kubeflow/community/wg-pipelines/charter.md

 ## Scope

-The goal of the Kubeflow Pipelines project is to build a Kubernetes optimized stack for creating and deploying ML Pipelines and enabling a rich ecosystem of pipelines components and tools.
+WG Pipelines focuses on building a Kubernetes optimized stack for creating and deploying ML Pipelines and enabling a rich ecosystem of pipelines components and tools.
 ML Pipelines project has the goal of enabling simple and reliable productionalization of autonomous ML workflows, advancing the standards of ML Engineering and making them available to a large community of users across various Kubernetes deployment options.

 ### In scope